saylipokal/Data-science-projects/README.md

 1. Implemented under-sampling/over-sampling techniques to deal with the imbalance data.
 Compared the performance using precision and ROC curve.

 2. Built a pipeline to implement all the steps in the process:
-   -  Scaling/normalizing the data
+   -  Scaling/normalizing the data.
-   -  Implementing a sampling algorithm with a specific sampling rate
+   -  Implementing a sampling algorithm with a specific sampling rate.
    -  Implementing a classification method.

 3. Compared the different sampling techniques and different classification algorithms to pick the best approach.